RyanDeBarros/Quasar/Quasar/.quasar/user_manual.md

 Press LMB to paint the primary color selection and RMB to paint the alternate color selection, if using a painting mode.
 If holding ALT, this action will instead set the respective color selection in the color picker.

 You could select the entire canvas with CTRL+A, and deselect everything with CTRL+D or ESCAPE.

+When selecting pixels, you can perform the following actions:

+* SPACE+F: Fill selection using primary color, according to the current brush tip.
+* ALT+SPACE+F: Fill selection using alternate color, according to the current brush tip.